Moosehead Lake

 Moosehead Lake is a deep, coldwater lake located in Piscataquis County in Northwestern Maine.
-It is the second-largest lake in New England, and the largest mountain lake in the eastern United States.
+It is the largest lake in Maine and the largest lake wholly within New England, the second-largest lake in New England after Lake Champlain, and the largest mountain lake in the eastern United States.
 Situated in the mostly undeveloped Longfellow Mountains, the lake is the source of the Kennebec River.
 Several rural Townships border the lake.
 Greenville is by far the largest town on the lake, with a small downtown area that has banks, shops, and restaurants.
 There are over 80 islands in the lake, the largest being Sugar Island and Deer Island to the west being the second largest.

 History

 Mount Kineo, with 700 ft cliffs rising straight up from Moosehead Lake, has attracted visitors for centuries, from early American Indians (Red Paint People), to later tribes seeking its rhyolite to make stone tools, Penobscots and Norridgewocks, the Abenaki bands who battled here with their enemy the Mohawks, to 19th-century "rusticators" traveling by railroad and steamboat and today's hotel guests.
 Various species dwell among its cliffs and talus slopes, including peregrine falcons and rare plants.

 The Moosehead region includes the headwaters of the Kennebec, the West Branch of the Penobscot, the Piscataquis, the Pleasant, and the Saint John rivers.
 Henry David Thoreau and other 19th-century visitors remarked on the beauty of the area.

+Thoreau described the lake as “...a gleaming silver platter at the end of the table.”

 The region has a large moose population; moose outnumber people 3:1.
 However, the name of the region derives from the remarkable similarity between maps of the lake and an antlered moose.

-Henry David Thoreau described the lake as “...a gleaming silver platter at the end of the table.”